gomorpheus/morpheus-docs/integration_guides/Clouds/centos7template.rst

 A Note on Proxies
 ^^^^^^^^^^^^^^^^^^

-Proxy configurations are known to vary in some organizations and makes building a base template a little more difficult.
+Proxy configurations are known to vary in some organizations and makes building a base blueprint a little more difficult.
 In order to fully configure proxies a few environment variables must be set in the `/etc/environment` file (This can be done automatically in a default user-data script for cloud-init as well in edit cloud).

 .. code-block:: bash